interledger/rafiki/docs/transaction-api.md

 3. Recoverable failure.
 In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
 The state remains `Sending`, but internally tracks that the payment failed and when to schedule another attempt.

-After refunding is complete, the state advances to either `Completed` for outcome 1 or `Cancelled` for outcomes 2 and 3.
+After `Refunding` is complete, the state advances to either `Completed` for outcome 1 or `Cancelled` for outcomes 2 and 3.

 ### Manual recovery